kovidgoyal/kitty/docs/shell-integration.rst

 .. tab:: bash

-    For bash, kitty starts bash in POSIX mode, using the environment variable ``ENV`` to load the shell integrtion script.
+    For bash, kitty starts bash in POSIX mode, using the environment variable ``ENV`` to load the shell integration script.
 This prevents bash from loading any startup files itself.
 The loading of the startup files is done by the integration script, after disabling POSIX mode.
 From the perspective of those scripts there should be no difference to running